virgil724/jobs-extension/README.md

 5. **Create a Pull Request**:
     - Open a pull request to the main repository, describing the changes you have made.

+#### Future Development

+We have exciting plans to expand the functionality of the 104 Job Location Chrome Extension.
+Here's a sneak peek at what you can expect in future updates:

+- **Support for Yourator**: We aim to extend the extension's capabilities to include job listings from Yourator, providing real-time location display and bookmarking features similar to those available for 104人力銀行.

+- **Support for CakeResume**: Integration with CakeResume is also on our roadmap.
+This will enable users to see the geographical locations of job postings on CakeResume, enhancing the job search experience across multiple platforms.

+Stay tuned for these updates and more as we continue to improve and expand the extension to better meet your job search needs.

 #### License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.